-Figure 3 shows the accumulated impulse-response function of GDP to a shock in Current Expenditures on Social Protection.
+Figure 2 shows the accumulated response of GDP to a shock in Social Protection Expenditures.
 Dotted lines represent a confidence interval of 95% (two standard deviations).
 Dashed lines show a confidence interval of 68% (one standard deviation).
-As we can see, the exercise shows a positive effect on GDP at 95% significance.
+As we can see, the exercise shows a positive effect of social expenditures on GDP at 95% significance in most periods.
+Estimated multipliers, despite being small in the first quarter after the shock, are above one after some time (which are considered relevant multipliers).